Meterstick: Benchmarking Performance Variability in Cloud and Self-hosted Minecraft-like Games Extended Technical Report: Introduction

 \section{Introduction}

 The gaming industry is the world's largest entertainment industry~\cite{gamingbiggestindustry}---world-wide, games engage over 3~billion players and yield over \$170~billion in revenue~\cite{newzoo2021}.

-In this work, we focus on \emph{\mves}, an emergent and highly popular type of game where users can change almost every part of the environment.
+In this work, we focus on \emph{Minecraft-like Games (\mves)}, an emergent and highly popular type of game where users can change almost every part of the environment.
 The canonical example of an \mve is Minecraft, which is already the best-selling game of all time~\cite{Madan2019May}.

-All \mves, including Minecraft, present an important challenge to the performance engineering community: although their user-bases can exceed 100 million active users per month\footnote{Minecraft has over 130\,million active users/month~\cite{2windows2020}, more than, e.g., MacOS~\cite{Warren2017Apr}.}, their \textit{scalability} is limited to only 200-300 players under favorable conditions~\cite{yardstick}. (\mves support high concurrency by creating separate replicas of their virtual worlds, essentially sharding state and not allowing cross-instance interaction.) \textit{What limits \mve scalability?} In this work, we posit performance variability is a key limit to \mve scalability, and design and use an \mve benchmark focusing on this concept.
+All \mves, including Minecraft, present an important challenge to the performance engineering community: although their user-bases can exceed 100 million active users per month, their \textit{scalability} is limited to only 200-300 players even under very favorable conditions~\cite{yardstick}. (\mves support high concurrency by creating separate replicas of their virtual worlds, essentially sharding state and not allowing cross-instance interaction.) \textit{What limits \mve scalability?} In this work, we posit performance variability is a key limit to \mve scalability, and design and use an \mve benchmark focusing on this concept.

 \mves represent an important and unique class of online multiplayer games.
-Most importantly, \mves allow players to create, modify, and remove the game's objects (e.g., player apparel) and geographical features (e.g., terrain)~\cite{DBLP:conf/hotcloud/DonkervlietTI20}.
-Players can and do significantly change the virtual environment by building (e.g., creating cities) and terraforming (e.g., moving mountains).
-Moreover, some game objects and features are self-acting, that is, they act even when no player input is applied to them; players can use them to create dynamic elements, by ``programming'' the environment with combinations of self-acting parts.
+Most importantly, \mves allow players to create, modify, and remove in-game objects (e.g., player apparel) and geographical features (e.g., terrain)~\cite{DBLP:conf/hotcloud/DonkervlietTI20}.
+Moreover, some game objects and features are self-acting, that is, they act even when no player input is applied to them.
+Players can use them to create dynamic elements, by ``programming'' the environment with combinations of self-acting parts.

-\mves are also a rich class of software artifacts: although Minecraft is the best known example of an \mve, to-date, thousands of commercial \mves exist and a rich modding community has also emerged.

-Beyond gaming, \mves also act as platforms for many societally relevant activities, e.g., as safe-havens for press fighting against real-world censorship~\cite{uncensored}, as collaborative urban-design tools~\cite{blockbyblock}, as visualization tools for metabolic pathways~\cite{metabolics}, and as safe-spaces for autistic people~\cite{autcraft, autexpression}.